FarmCycle-org/farmcycle/README.md

 - [ ] Geo-based recommendations
 - [ ] Admin dashboard for moderation

----

-## 🤝 Contributing

-Pull requests are welcome!
-Please open an issue first to discuss your ideas.

----

-## 📃 License

-This project is licensed under the MIT License.

----

-## 💬 Let’s Connect

-Have ideas to make FarmCycle better or want to collaborate on sustainability tech?

-📩 Drop us a message at [teamfarmcycle@gmail.com](mailto:teamfarmcycle@gmail.com)

----

 > **FarmCycle — turning waste into worth, one cycle at a time. ♻️**